-We all have demons.
-Some are real, most are imagined.
+Everyone lives with demons.
+Some are real, but most are imagined.
 It can be used as a weapon, but when the demon isn’t tamed, it becomes an enemy.
 The enemy haunts until confronted, gaining more power.
 It’s difficult to perform with confidence in a weakened condition.
-Soon, you become a victim of the power of the enemy.
-For most of us, the enemy is fear of failure.
+Soon, insecurity can cause even the most confident personalities to become a victim of the demon.
+For most, the demon is fear of failure.

 Fear is defined as:

 An unpleasant emotion caused by the belief that someone or something is dangerous, likely to cause pain, or a threat.

 Personalities face very real fears, every day.
 The radio industry hasn’t done much to build confidence in the last few years.
 Here are a few of the things that cause fear of failure: